-'''

-pip install JACK-Client --user
+python3 -m pip install JACK-Client --user

-'''

 If you want to install it system-wide for all users (assuming you have the necessary rights), you can just drop the --user option.
+If you have installed the module already, you can use the --upgrade flag to get the newest release.